 • This is a rare cake that always bakes up flat for me, making it super easy to layer and frost.

-• Carrot cake, either frosted or unfrosted, freezes well.
-You can freeze the unfrosted layers, well wrapped, for up to 3 months, but it will probably last longer.
+• PRO-Tip: You can freeze the unfrosted layers, well wrapped, for up to 3 months, but it will probably last longer.

 • A frosted cake freezes well, too.
 I’d suggest putting the frosted cake in the freezer for a few hours to let the frosting harden, then wrap well with plastic wrap and freeze.
-You’ll want to defrost in the refrigerator.
+You’ll want to defrost overnight in the refrigerator.

 Classic Carrot Cake Recipe